The best spa in Thailand is a big statement. I know. But I feel highly confident making it as this was my third visit to Kamalaya resort.

-Each room comes with a full sweet dreams pillow menu and the option of adding a mattress topper and/or a bed sheet.
-You can even have someone come to your room with pillow samples!
-I did this on trip three and tried to new pillow types – and got the mattress topper AND the bed sheet!
-The bed sheet fits all my thread count criteria – interestingly Kamalaya now has their own branded sheets!
+I did this on trip three and tried two new pillow types – and got the mattress topper AND the bedsheet.
+The bed sheet fits all my thread count criteria – interestingly Kamalaya now has its own branded sheets.

 What sorts of facilities are on offer at Kamalaya Thailand?

-There are two pools and a private beach.
+There are two pools and a private beach at Kamalaya.
 The beach is always manned and there are deck chairs, towels, cushions, umbrellas as well as ice water and anything else you may need.

 Kamalaya was built around its meditation cave.
-This cave is located just after the wellness centre.
+The Kamalaya meditation cave is located just after the wellness centre.
 You are able to enter at any time but they do ask you to cover up.

 What is there to do at Kamalaya?

 It is a full schedule of activities at Kamalaya!
 There is always something to do – if you choose.
 Let’s break them up a bit: